PacktPublishing/expert-insight/_posts/2019-10-22-understanding-c-sharp-basics-by-mark-j-price.markdown

 var totalPrice = subtotal + salesTax;
 {% endhighlight %}

-The expression is made up of an operand named subtotal, an operator +, and another operand named salesTax.
+The expression is made up of an operand named `subtotal`, an operator `+`, and another operand named `salesTax`.
 The order of operands and operators matters.

 ## Comments